BASIC

 3

-I like the way Nigeria-Info and AIT reporter/presenters do their conflict reporting.
+the way Nigeria-Info and AIT reporter/presenters do their conflict reporting.

 3.1